This content is also available in: Español (Spanish)

 Allow Me to Summarize

 We cannot do this without the teachers, counselors, and other professionals who work with us.
-If we all continue pounding away at the unemployment rock as a team, eventually, it will split open.
+With persistence and collaboration, we can break down barriers and build pathways to employment success.